var-code-5/GDSC/README.md

-# GDSC Kanband Board
-### this is a submission for the 2024 enrollment for GDSC culb.

 # Kanban Board Application

 The Kanban Board Application is a command-line tool built using the Python `curses` library.
 It provides a visual representation of a Kanban board, allowing users to manage tasks and organize their workflow.